 Hire a professional reader: You can also rely on a professional.
 Other names for professional readers are editors, developmental editors, book doctors, or book coaches.

 A nonfiction writing coach specializes in organization and strategic planning.
-They help guide you to make the most effective use of your time and effort.
-An experienced book coach helps you with everything I recommend above—and more.
+They help guide you make the most effective use of your time and effort.
+An experienced book coach supports you with everything I recommend above—and more.

 These resources will help you understand more about how to write nonfiction.

 I’m always grateful to hear how others have accomplished their writing goals.
 The authors below have published in the exciting, wide-ranging field of nonfiction—and have brought back wisdom to share with us.
 These resources offer inspiration, encouragement, and know-how for writers stepping foot onto the nonfiction path.